monadius/compute-hol-light/tame/README.md

 ## Main Files

 - [`tame_defs.hl`](tame_defs.hl): main definitions.
 This is a slightly modified version of HOL Light definitions written by J. Harrison.
-These definitions are derived from an OCaml translation by F. Wiedijk.
+These definitions are derived from an OCaml translation by J. Blanchette and F. Wiedijk.

 - [`tame_defs_unrolled.hl`](tame_defs_unrolled.hl): expanded versions of some definitions.